MikeRow/BananoPHP/README.md

 <p>

 - floats aren't very precise at certain decimal depths

-  Depending on denomination, you may have more than 30 decimals

-- integers can't be bigger than 64bit
+- integers aren't be bigger than 64 bit

-  Nano uses 128bit for balances/amounts/weights

-I suggest to perform calculations in raws using a proper tool
+A good solution is to perform calculations in raws using [GNU Multiple Precision](https://www.php.net/manual/en/book.gmp.php)

-[GNU Multiple Precision](https://www.php.net/manual/en/book.gmp.php) (GMP) is a default PHP extension that fits the job

 </p>
 </details>